mabdullahkhan0536-droid/URLs-scanning-lookup-automation/README.md

 2) Prepare your CSV file

 - When you run the script (URLs.py) , it will prompt you to provide a CSV file.
-- The CSV must contain a header in the first row, and all the URLs addresses you want to scan should be listed in the first column under that header.
+- The CSV must contain a header in the first row, and all the URLs you want to scan should be listed in the first column under that header.

 3) Output